Home video: Special-interest video production

-Special-interest video increased the number of topics and audiences to include "...dog handling videos, back pain videos and cooking videos", which were not previously thought of as marketable.
+Special-interest video increased to larger audiences the number of topics, including "...dog handling videos, back pain videos and cooking videos", which were not previously thought of as marketable.
 Next, even "golf and skiing tapes* started selling.
 Contemporary sources noted, "new technology has changed the territory" of the home video market.

 Decline of videotape and popularization of disks

-In the early 2000s, VHS gradually began to be displaced by DVD.
+In the early 2000s, VHS began to be displaced by DVD.
 The DVD format has several advantages over VHS.
 A DVD consists of a single disc, which is spun at high speed, while VHS videocassettes had several moving parts that were far more vulnerable to breaking down under heavy wear and tear.
 Each time a VHS cassette was played, the magnetic tape inside had to be pulled out and wrapped around the inclined drum head inside the player.
 While a VHS tape can be erased if it is exposed to a rapidly changing magnetic field of sufficient strength, DVDs and other optical discs are not affected by magnetic fields.
 The relative mechanical simplicity and durability of DVD compared to the fragility of VHS made DVDs a far better format from a rental store's perspective.

 Though DVDs do not have the problems of videocassettes, such as breakage of the tape or the cassette mechanism, they can still be damaged by scratches.
 Another advantage from the perspective of video rental stores is that DVDs are physically much smaller, so they take less space to store.
 DVDs also offer a number of advantages for the viewer: DVDs can support both standard 4:3 and widescreen 16:9 screen-aspect ratios, and can provide twice the video resolution of VHS.
 Skipping ahead to the end is much easier and faster with a DVD than with a VHS tape (which has to be rewound).
 DVDs can have interactive menus, multiple language tracks, audio commentaries, closed captioning, and subtitling (with the option of turning the subtitles on or off, or selecting subtitles in several languages).
 Moreover, a DVD can be played on a computer.